PyconUK/2016.pyconuk.org/news/post-conference-email.md

 If you think these are yours, [get in touch](http://2016.pyconuk.org/contact/).

-### Mailing list
+### Newsletter

-We're going to start a monthly mailing list to keep the UK Python community up to date with what's happening around the country.
-We will add all conference attendees to the mailing list, unless you opt out.
+We're going to start sending out a monthly newsletter to keep the UK Python community up to date with what's happening around the country.
+We'll send this newsletter to all conference attendees, unless you opt out.
 Please [let us know](http://2016.pyconuk.org/contact/) by the end of September if you would like to opt out.

 If you run a local user group, we'd like to publicise your events!
 Please [drop us a line](http://2016.pyconuk.org/contact/) if you're running something that you'd like to share with the community.